vsrinivas/fuchsia/bin/netconnector/README.md

 omitted.

 Requestors should run in the same context or a child context so they have access to the listener.
-Only the responders registered in the listener's context will function properly.

-Responder and device registrations can be added to a running listener using the utility.
+Service and device registrations can be added to a running listener using the utility.
 The host name can be changed as well.
 The utility will read the config file unless told not to, so any new registrations that appear there will be sent to the running listener.
-Currently, there is no support in the utility for unregistering responders or devices or for stopping the listener.
+Currently, there is no support in the utility for unregistering services or devices or for stopping the listener.
 The listener can be stopped by killing its process.